hengage/tech-dive-blog/README.md

 ```

 For clarity, the apps are placed in a dedicated 'apps' folder to ease workflow.
-The following code snipet llows it to work just fine like that
+The following code snipet allows the project to work just fine like nothing changed:
 ```
 BASE_DIR = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))
 sys.path.insert(0, os.path.join(BASE_DIR,'apps'))